 in the LVS cluster, and the node servers synchronize sessions to ensure high availability.

 - For Layer 4 listeners (either UDP or TCP), the node servers in the LVS cluster distribute requests directly to backend ECS instances according to the configured forwarding rules.

 - For Layer 7 listeners that use the HTTP frontend protocol, the node servers in the LVS cluster first distribute requests to the Tengine cluster.
 Then, the node servers in the Tengine cluster distribute the requests to backend ECS instances according to the configured forwarding rules.

 - For Layer 7 listeners that use the HTTPS frontend protocol, the request distribution is similar to the HTTP protocol except that the system calls the Key Server to validate certificates and decrypt data packets before requests are distributed to backend ECS instances.

 Outbound network traffic flow

-not need to purchase any public bandwidth.
+do not need to purchase public bandwidth.

 The following figure shows the outbound network traffic flow.

-- For outbound traffic from SLB instances (that is, traffic transferred through the Internet), traffic is sent at speeds dependent on the current network capacity, and is charged.
-However, you are not charged for intranet communications, such as traffic transferred between SLB instances and backend ECS instances.
+- Outbound traffic from CLB instances is charged, and the speeds at which it is sent depend on the current network capacity.
+However, you are not charged for inbound traffic and internal communications between CLB instances and backend ECS instances.